Channel Simulation: Finite Blocklengths and Broadcast Channels: Overview of the main results

-As a numerical example, we plot in Fig.~\ref{fig:BSC:NS:sim-intro} for the binary symmetric channel the meta converse and its asymptotic second-order expansion for both channel simulation and channel coding.
-Whereas the asymptotic first order rate is given by the same number for both tasks\,---\,the channel capacity\,---\,in the finite block-length regime there is a second-order gap
+As a numerical example, we plot in Fig.~\ref{fig:BSC:NS:sim-intro}, for the binary symmetric channel, the meta-converse and its asymptotic second-order expansion for both channel simulation and channel coding.
+Whereas the asymptotic first-order rate is given by the same number for both tasks\,---\,the channel capacity\,---\,in the finite-blocklength regime there is a second-order gap

 between the two values.
-As a consequence, even if we allow no-signaling assisted codes, the asymptotic first order reversibility of channel interconversion breaks down in second-order\,---\,unless the channel dispersion terms become zero.
-(Reversibility is discussed further at the end of this paper.)
+In particular, when $\epsilon<\frac{1}{2}$, as one can expect from~\eqref{eq:second-order-coding} and~\eqref{eq:second-order-simulation}, the second-order simulation rate and the second-order coding rate approach the capacity from above and from below, respectively.
+As a consequence, even if we allow no-signaling-assisted codes, the asymptotic first-order reversibility of channel interconversion breaks down in second-order\,---\,unless the channel dispersion terms become zero.
 For example, the conversion between the ternary identity channel and the following ternary channel is reversible up to second order:

 where $x,y\in\{0,1,2\}$.